 In connection with the offering, the Company issued 236,100 finder's warrants with a fair value of \$14,308 and paid cash commissions of \$54,303 to certain finders.
 Each finder's warrant entitles the holder to purchase one common share at a price of \$0.23 per common share for a period of two years from the date of issuance.
 In connection with the private placement, the Company incurred professional and other share issuance costs of \$21,569.
 The finders warrants were valued using the Black-Scholes pricing methodology.
 The Company used the following assumptions when valuing the finders warrants: volatility of 60.91%, risk-free interest rate of 4.90%, life of 2 years, dividend yield of 0% and forfeiture rate of 0%.

-For the three and six-month period ended February 29, 2024 and February 28, 2023 b) Share Issuance
+Notes to the Condensed Interim Financial Statements For the three and nine-month period ended May 31, 2024 and 2023 b) Share Issuance